-where $\langle\cdot\rangle_\rho$ denotes average with respect to the state $\rho$, and $S(\rho)$ is the von Neumann entropy -- a recovering of the second law of thermodynamics.
+where $\langle\cdot\rangle_\rho$ denotes average with respect to the state $\rho$, and $S(\rho)$ is the von Neumann entropy -- a recovery of the second law of thermodynamics.

 Monotones only provide necessary conditions for state transitions via TO and its subsets.
 Yet, the set of monotones in Eq.~\eqref{eq:Falpha} becomes sufficient in the quasi-classical regime~\cite{Brandao15_2ndlaws}, when catalysts are involved.
-In other words, it is straightforward to determine the existence of a catalytic thermal operation that achieves $ \rho\xrightarrow[\rm CTO]~\rho^\prime $ -- one simply needs to check that Eq.~\eqref{eq:Falpha} is monotonic w.r.t. such a state transition.
+In other words, it is straightforward to determine the existence of a catalytic thermal operation (CTO) that achieves $ \rho\xrightarrow{\rm CTO}~\rho^\prime $ -- one simply needs to check that Eq.~\eqref{eq:Falpha} is monotonic for all $ \alpha $ with respect to such a state transition.

-\subsection{Elementary Thermal Operations}
+\subsection{Elementary thermal operations}

-Special subsets of TOs, which take into account more realistic limitations on feasibility, have been developed in the past few years.
-Two prominent examples are Markovian thermal processes (MTPs)~\cite{Lostaglio22_MTP1}, which we will not explicitly describe in this paper, and elementary thermal operations (ETOs)~\cite{Lostaglio_18_ETO}, which is the focus of this paper.
+Special subsets of TO, which take into account more realistic limitations on feasibility, have been developed in the past few years.
+Two prominent examples are Markovian thermal processes (MTP)~\cite{Lostaglio22_MTP1}, which we will not explicitly describe in this paper, and elementary thermal operations (ETO)~\cite{Lostaglio_18_ETO}, which is the focus of this paper.
 See Table~\ref{table:comparison} for a hierarchy between these operations.

-ETOs are a subset of TOs with an additional restriction on the unitary transformation $U_{SB}$ in Eq.~\eqref{eq:TO}.
-Unlike TOs where simultaneous manipulation of all energy levels of the system is allowed, ETOs concatenate a series of operations where each individual step involves only two energy levels.
+ETO is a subset of TO with an additional restriction on the unitary transformation $U_{SB}$ in Eq.~\eqref{eq:TO}.
+Unlike TO, where the simultaneous manipulation of all energy levels of the system is allowed, ETO concatenates a series of operations where each individual step involves only two energy levels.
 Formally,